smartcontractkit/chainlink/tools/docker/README.md

 docker-compose build <service name>
 ```

-## Startup
+## Run
+Running a service is the process of launching a process for a built image, allowing us to interact with it.
+Docker compose lets up run multiple interdependent services in a fashion where they are launched in the correct order.

-### Start all services
+### Run all services
-The following command will start up all services and their dependent child services.
+The following command will run up all services and their dependent child services.
 ```sh
 docker-compose up
 ```